Loyalsoldier/geoip/README.md

   - v2rayGeoIPDat (Convert V2Ray GeoIP dat to other formats)
   - maxmindMMDB (Convert MaxMind mmdb database to other formats)
   - maxmindGeoLite2CountryCSV (Convert MaxMind GeoLite2 country CSV data to other formats)
-  - private (Convert LAN and private network CIDR to other formats)
+  - reserved (Convert LAN and reserved network CIDR to other formats)
   - text (Convert plaintext IP & CIDR to other formats)
   - clashRuleSetClassical (Convert classical type of Clash RuleSet to other formats (just processing IP & CIDR lines))
   - clashRuleSet (Convert ipcidr type of Clash RuleSet to other formats)